Quantum Langevin Dynamics for Optimization: Introduction

-where $\lr{V}_t$ denotes the expectation value of $V$ with respect to the density matrix of the system, $V(x^*)$ is the potential value at the global minimum $x^*$ and $f(T)$ is a function with respect to $T$ that satisfies $\lim_{T\to 0} f(T) = 0$.
+\note{where we denote $\zeta = 2 + O(\frac{\hbar\Omega}{kT})$ as a constant throughout the paper}, $\lr{V}_t$ denotes the expectation value of $V$ with respect to the density matrix of the system, $V(x^*)$ is the potential value at the global minimum $x^*$ and $f(T)$ is a function with respect to $T$ that satisfies $\lim_{T\to 0} f(T) = 0$.
 Consequently, the average energy of the system can approach zero in the low temperature limit.
 When $V$ is a quadratic form, the evolution of the system has an analytical solution.
-One interesting discovery related to the quadratic potential is that the system can reach the ground state of the quadratic potential when the evolution time $t\to +\infty$ and $T\to 0$.
+One interesting discovery related to the quadratic potential is that the system can reach the ground state of the quadratic potential when the evolution time $t\to +\infty$ and \note{the temperature} $T\to 0$.
 Formal description can be found in Section \ref{sec:con_OLD}.
 However, it is always challenging to give a convergence in the general nonconvex case.
-Despite our best efforts, we are constrained to confine our theoretical discussions to slightly nonconvex cases.
+Despite our best efforts, we are constrained to confine our theoretical discussions to \note{quasar-convex} case.
 Thus, for other nonconvex landscapes, we resort to meticulous numerical experiments to compensate for the absence of theoretical assurances.

 In the realm of numerical experiments, we initially substantiate our intuition regarding the fundamental cause of energy dissipation in QLD.
-Noteworthy is the observation that despite the finite nature of the heat bath, the system retains the capacity to escape local minima, transitioning from excited states to ground states due to spontaneous emission.
-In alignment with our theoretical findings, we execute experiments within quadratic frameworks, drawing comparisons with analytic solutions to demonstrate a high degree of concordance.
-To offer optimal strategies for harnessing thermal and tunneling effects when confronting intricate nonconvex problems, we engage in a detailed discussion delineating the role of each parameter.
-Broadly speaking, our results indicate that $\eta$ determines the convergence rate, temperature $T$ reflects the thermal effect to some extent and $\hbar$ reflects the tunneling effect.
+Noteworthy is the observation that despite the finite nature of the heat bath, the system retains the capacity to escape local minima, transitioning from excited states to ground states due to spontaneous emission. \note{We conduct experiments within quadratic frameworks, comparing results with analytic solutions to demonstrate strong agreement with our theoretical results.} To offer optimal strategies for harnessing thermal and tunneling effects when confronting intricate nonconvex problems, we engage in a detailed discussion delineating the role of each parameter.
+Broadly speaking, our results indicate that $\eta$ determines the convergence rate, temperature $T$ reflects the thermal effect to some extent and the Plank constant $\hbar$ reflects the tunneling effect.

 We conduct a comparative analysis between time-independent QLD and overdamped classical Langevin dynamics.
 In the majority of landscapes that classical dynamics can adeptly resolve, time-independent QLD does not demonstrate any discernible advantages.
 However, a notable advantage becomes evident in highly nonconvex landscapes.
 At elevated temperatures, classical dynamics exhibits superior performance by supplying the requisite energy to escape local minima.
 In contrast, time-independent QLD excels in low-temperature environments.
 This observation substantiates our intuition that quantum noise differs fundamentally from its classical counterpart, as depicted in Fig.~\ref{fig:randomness}.
 Quantum Hamiltonian Descent (QHD)~\cite{leng2023quantum} exclusively leverages the tunneling effect and surpasses a curated selection of state-of-the-art gradient-based classical solvers, as well as the conventional Quantum Adiabatic Algorithm (QAA) \cite{leng2023quantum}.
 It has been demonstrated that noise confers benefits upon classical algorithms in nonconvex landscapes, whereas its impact on quantum algorithms remains unexplored.